vegaøyan world heritage

 Additional report does not recommend aquaculture

-The supplementary report to the Helgeland coastal plan commissioned by Vega municipality does not recommend industrial aquaculture in the Vegaøyan World Heritage Area.
-The report will be considered by the municipal council on October 20.
-The National Heritage Board supports the recommendations in the report.
-The same goes for the State Governor of Nordland.
-Both the National Heritage Board and the State Governor thus maintain their objections to Kystplan Helgeland.
+The supplementary report to the Helgeland Coastal Plan, which Vega Municipality has commissioned, does not recommend industrial aquaculture in the Vegaøyan World Heritage Area.
+The report will be discussed in the municipal council on 20 October. the Directorate for Cultural Heritage supported the recommendations in the report.
+The same applies to the State Administrator of Nordland.
+Both the Directorate for Cultural Heritage and the State Administrator thus maintains his objections to the Helgeland Coastal Plan.

 Background information

-In 2020, Rome-based Instead Heritage was commissioned to investigate the boundary between aquaculture and the World Heritage values of Vegaøyan World Heritage Site.
-This was based on objections from the National Heritage Board and the State Governor of Nordland to the Helgeland Coastal Plan, which they believed did not adequately safeguard the World Heritage values.
-Already in the document inscribing Vegaøyan on UNESCO's World Heritage List in 2004, the World Heritage Committee expressed concern about 'the interface between protection and sustainable development in connection with aquaculture' in the cultural landscape, and asked the Norwegian state party to consider the matter in future planning.
-However, this was not done under government auspices.
+In 2020, the company Instead Heritage from Rome was commissioned to investigate the boundary between aquaculture and the World Heritage values in Vegaøyan World Heritage Site.
+This was done against the background of objections from the Directorate for Cultural Heritage and the State Administrator of Nordland on the Helgeland Coastal Plan, which they believed did not sufficiently safeguard the World Heritage values.
+Already in the inscription document of Vegaøyan on the UNESCO World Heritage List in 2004, the World Heritage Committee expressed concern about ' the interface between protection and sustainable development in connection with aquaculture' in the cultural landscape, and asked the Norwegian State Party to consider the matter in future planning.
+However, this was not done under state auspices.

 Advising against industrial farming